Arghavankas2022/MMAI/README.md

 This repo inclues experimental tasks from the MMAI course.
-The course covers training strategies, LLM agents, tool use, reasoning, and methods for external knowledge integration, such as Retrieval-Augmented Generation (RAG) in the medical domain
+The course covers training strategies, LLM agents, tool use, reasoning, and methods for external knowledge integration, such as Retrieval-Augmented Generation (RAG) in the medical domain.